 3. How to Identify the Death Cross Pattern (Step-by-Step)

-Identifying a death cross on your chart is a straightforward process.
-You simply need a charting platform and two specific moving average indicators.
-Follow these five steps to find valid signals.
+Identifying a death cross on your chart requires two specific moving average indicators.
+Follow these five steps to accurately locate and validate the signal.

 3.1.
 Step 1: Plot the 50-day Moving Average

 Start by opening your chart to the daily timeframe.
-Add a simple moving average indicator and set the length to 50.
-This line represents the asset’s short-term trend and sentiment.
+Add a Simple Moving Average (SMA) indicator and set the length to 50.
+This line tracks the asset’s short-term trend and recent momentum.

 3.2.
 Step 2: Plot the 200-day Moving Average

-Scan the chart for the specific moment when the 50-day line crosses below the 200-day line.
-This intersection point is the “death cross.”
-It visually confirms that short-term momentum has fallen below the long-term average.
+Scan the chart for the specific moment when the 50-day SMA decisively crosses below the 200-day SMA.
+This intersection is the actual “death cross.”

 3.4.
 Step 4: Confirm With Volume & Price Structure

 Do not rely on the cross alone.
-Check the volume at the time of the crossover; a valid death cross should happen on high trading volume, indicating real selling pressure.
-Also, verify that the price action is forming lower highs and lower lows (a bearish market structure).
+Check the volume at the time of the crossover; expanding volume suggests stronger market participation and gives the signal more weight.
+Furthermore, verify that the price action is forming lower highs and lower lows (a bearish market structure).

 3.5.
 Step 5: Multi-Timeframe Confirmation

-Finally, zoom out to the weekly chart.
-Check if the price is also trading below key weekly averages (like the 40-week SMA).
-If the weekly chart confirms a downtrend, the daily death cross is much more likely to be a valid signal rather than a temporary “fakeout.”
+Finally, apply a top-down approach by zooming out to the weekly chart.
+Check if the price is also trading below key weekly moving averages (such as the 40-week SMA, which approximates the 200-day SMA).
+If the weekly chart confirms a broader downtrend, it adds significant confluence to the daily signal, reducing the likelihood of a false breakdown.

 Trading a death cross is not as simple as “sell when the lines cross”.
 Because it is a lagging indicator, the price is often already oversold when the cross happens.
-To profit, you need specific strategies that wait for better entries.
+To profit, professional traders use structured playbooks that wait for optimal entry triggers and define strict risk management rules.

 4.1.
 Strategy 1: Trend-Following Sell (The Retest)